memikj-eldar-unilu/Perplexity-Text-Attack---Final-Project/README.md

 **Step C: Visualization**
-The Jupyter Notebook reads the two result files to create the comparison chart.
+The   Notebook reads the two result files to create the comparison chart.

     [perplexity_data.csv] ------>+
                                  |